 Here you can select the place where the language bar should appear.
 Make sure ‘Hidden’ is not selected.
 Select the appropriate option and press OK.

-In Windows 8 and 8.1
+In Windows 8/8.1

 Enabling the language in Windows 8.1 is different than earlier versions.

-In the control panel, open Region and click on ‘Language preferences’.
+In the control panel, open Region and click on ‘Language preferences.’

 Click on ‘Add a language’ as shown below.

-Add New Language Input and Language bar in Windows 10
+Add New Language Input and Language bar in Windows 10/11

-If this option is not enabled, it will be shown in the notification area only.
-By default, this option is disabled, so enable it if you want to see the keyboard input language option in Windows 10 taskbar.
+If this option is not enabled, it will only be shown in the notification area.
+This option is default disabled, so enable it if you want to see the keyboard input language option in Windows 10/11 taskbar.

 To change the input language quickly in Windows OS, you can use Windows key+Spacebar to switch between languages.